EarthObservation/rvt-qgis/README.md

 *   Kokalj, Ž., Somrak, M. 2019.
 Why Not a Single Image?
 Combining Visualizations to Facilitate Fieldwork and On-Screen Mapping.
 Remote Sensing 11(7): 747.
 *   Zakšek, K., Oštir, K., Kokalj, Ž. 2011.
 Sky-View Factor as a Relief Visualization Technique.
 Remote Sensing 3: 398-415.
-*   Kokalj, Ž., Zakšek, K., Oštir, K. 2011.
-Application of Sky-View Factor for the Visualization of Historic Landscape Features in Lidar-Derived Relief Models.
-Antiquity 85, 327: 263-273.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.